guillheu/DeSign/README.md

 ## Heavy client
 ### Setting up the SQL database
 The releases only work with a pre-deployed SQL database.
+You can deploy one manually, or through [a docker container](https://hub.docker.com/_/mysql)

 The database must have a table (`storage.SQLTableName` in the properties file) with at least these 3 columns :
 * an INT id primary key (`storage.idColumnName`)
 * a BLOB column for the 32 bytes index hashes (`storage.SQLVolumeIDColumnName`)